-Now I was almost 6-8 weeks in my business and had faced multiple rejections from friends and acquaintances for getting them on board as a co-founder.
+Now, this was about 6-8 weeks post the start of my business and I had faced multiple rejections from friends and acquaintances for my proposal of getting them on board as a co-founder.

-It was the time when I found this website on the internet by the name of HiringDecoder.
-I ran some information on the internet more about the website and found out more about the person who was running it.
+It was the time when I found a website by the name of HiringDecoder.
+I did a bit of research on the net about the website and found out more about the person who was running it.

 It was then when I came in touch with Nikhlesh Tayal.

 I got to know that he’s been doing Co-Founder and senior level hiring for startups for quite some time.
-I immediately reached out to him and knew he was the right person to guide on this.
+I immediately reached out to him and knew he was the right person to get guidance from.

-I wrote a short email to him explaining him about my problem and how it was slowing down my overall progress in terms of building the product.
+I wrote a short email to him about my problem and how it was slowing down my overall progress in terms of developing my product.

-The process he shared with me was very simple, but not easy.
+The process he shared with me wasn’t complicated, but it also was not easy.

 Think of it this way.

 If tomorrow UBER has to do a senior level hiring, they can do it easily because they have the money & muscle to do it.
-And more importantly today UBER is big as any public company so the trust level is really high with potential recruits.
+And more importantly today UBER is big as any public company so the trust level with potential recruits is really high.